s43khu/probable-pancake/README.md

 # Welcome to My GitHub Profile! 👨‍💻✨

 Hi there!
-I'm **Abhishek (shekhu)**, a passionate developer from Chandigarh who loves diving deep into the world of JavaScript.
+I'm **Abhishek Thakur(shekhu)**, a passionate developer from Chandigarh who loves diving deep into the world of JavaScript.
 I enjoy crafting solutions that not only solve problems but also make an impact.

 ## 🌟 About Me